-SEN Governor: Sue Johnson
+SEN Governor: Sue Gill

-This policy was developed by the SENDCo, SEND governor and Headteacher with contributions from the wider governing body, parents and pupils.
-It is reviewed on an annual basis by the SENDCo, SEND governor and Headteacher before being ratified by the governing body.
+This policy was developed by the SENDCo/headteacher and SEND governor with contributions from the wider governing body, parents and pupils.
+It is reviewed on an annual basis by the SENDCo/headteacher and SEND governor before being ratified by the governing body.